hth313/OS4/doc/extensionHandlers.rst

 As usual it needs to be aligned.
 The first word must be ``GenericExtension`` to separate it from being some kind of shell.
-After this follows pairs of the message identity (number) and its handler.
+After this follows pairs of the message identity (number) and the corresponding handler.
 The table must end with ``ExtensionListEnd``.

-Using a list means that a module only needs to define one extension structure, which saves precious RAM space.
+Using a list means that a module only needs to define one extension structure and one shell descriptor, which saves precious RAM space.

 .. note::
-   Of course, if you want to use more than one record in order to provide optional functionality in groups that are independently activated, it can make sense to do that using multiple records.
+   If you want to use more than one record in order to provide optional functionality in groups that are independently activated, it can make sense to do that using multiple records.